They say you eat with your eyes first, and there's nowhere this is more true than at a restaurant with a view.

-Adjacent to Ruby Lake, this go-to Northern Italian trattoria is where swimmers, paddlers and sunbathers will head following their day at the lake.
+Adjacent to Ruby Lake, this go-to Northern Italian trattoria at Ruby Lake Resort is where swimmers, paddlers and sunbathers will head following their day at the lake.
 The patio sits under a wooden pergola next to the Lagoon (and its resident birds) but if you've had enough of the elements, the restaurant also features scenic views of the lake.
 Abundant greenery, a well-stacked wine list, and twinkling lights await diners, who can explore Chef Aldo's comfort fare, such as classic pasta dishes, wild game and oceanwise seafood (often made with local ingredients grown on-site).

 Drift Cafe & Bistro, Gibsons